-How to Sleep After C-Section Delivery - Positions & Tips
+How to Sleep After a C-Section – Best Positions for Recovery

-Pregnancy and childbirth is a beautiful experience.
+Pregnancy and childbirth are beautiful experiences.
 Although it is beautiful, the mother’s body goes through a lot during the process, it is all worth it when you get to hold your little one in your arms.
-As medical sciences has evolved to make the delivery process less risky for the mother and baby, one evolutionary procedure was C-Section deliveries.
+As medical sciences have evolved to make the delivery process less risky for the mother and baby, one evolutionary procedure was C-Section deliveries.

 No mom can ever forget the sleepless days and nights that follow a C-Section delivery.
 While parenting is no doubt a wonderful experience, the initial few weeks after childbirth can be tough.
 The recovery period after a C-Section delivery will be painful and require the better part of your patience and courage.
-But remember, this is a temporary phase and you will sail through it eventually.
-In this article, we will discuss sleeping position after C-section.
+But remember, this is a temporary phase, and you will sail through it eventually.
+In this article, we will discuss sleeping positions after a C-section.

 Why Good Sleep Is Important After C-Section?

 A C-section is a very invasive procedure that a mother goes through.
-The body will take time to heal and the baby needs to be looked after as well.
-Getting adequate sleep is important so that you can take care of your newborn and yourself.
+The body will take time to heal, and the baby needs to be looked after as well.
+Getting adequate sleep is important so that you can take care of your newborn and yourself (1).
 It will help you be more alert and focus on the tasks at hand in a better way.
-Your body will utilise energy to heal your body while you sleep.
-It is thus very important to sleep after C-section.
+Your body will utilise energy to heal itself while you sleep.
+It is thus very important to sleep after a C-section.

 How Much Sleep Do You Need After Your Cesarean Delivery?